 Current Employers

 Simply log in to BizLink and click on "Jobs/Internships," then "Add New."
 Complete the form and click "submit."
-Post internship positions within specified dates.
+We will review and get back to you with any questions.
+Otherwise, your posting will be improved within 24 hours.

 Internship Recruiting Dates

-Rates for undergraduate students range from $12 to $15 per hour, and for graduate students, $16 to $35 per hour.
+Rates for undergraduate students range from $15 to $20 per hour, and for graduate students, $20 to $35 per hour based on functional area and industry.

-Interns cannot be paid less than minimum wage per hour (current minimum wage in NYS is $11.10 per hour).
+NYS minimum wage (starting January 2024) is $15 per hour.
 Consult the DOL website for more information.

 Unpaid interns must earn academic credit, thereby connecting your internship to our academic curriculum.